Back

 Quick Overview of Figma vs Framer

-However, it’s important to understand what Figma is not, so it is not a website builder.
-While you can create highly realistic prototypes, those prototypes are simulations, but not production-ready websites.
 Figma excels at design thinking, structure, and collaboration, but publishing requires a separate development or site-building layer.

 This makes Framer particularly attractive to founders, marketers, and small teams who want to move fast.
 You can create interactive layouts, apply animations, connect dynamic CMS content, manage SEO settings, and launch a live site without handing off to developers.

-Framer also generates semantic, web-ready output, which means your design decisions translate directly into real, crawlable pages.
-Built-in tools for metadata, sitemaps, and content management make it much closer to a modern website platform than a traditional design tool.
+The in built tools for metadata, sitemaps, and content management make it much closer to a modern website platform than a traditional design tool.

 In simple terms, if Figma is where ideas are structured and refined, Framer is where those ideas can go live without friction.